-When used with Oracle Access Manager 11g WebGate, the Identity Asserter for SSO relies on perimeter authentication performed by WebGate on the Web Tier.
-The Identity Asserter must be configured to use OAM_REMOTE_USER as the chosen Active Type to be triggered by the presence of the OAM_REMOTE_USER.
+The Identity Asserter function relies on perimeter authentication performed by WebGate on the Web Tier.
+Triggering the Identity Asserter function requires the appropriate chosen Active Type for your WebGate release.

-The Identity Asserter subsequently invokes any of the configured Authentication Providers (Login Modules) for constructing the Subject and populating it with the appropriate Principals.
+After triggering the Identity Asserter function, configured Authentication Providers (Login Modules) for constructing the Subject and populating it with the appropriate Principals are invoked.

-Note: The only difference between using the Identity Asserter for SSO with 11g WebGates versus 10g WebGates is the chosen active type.
+Note: The only difference between using the Identity Asserter function with 11g WebGates versus 10g WebGates is the provider's chosen Active Type.